 Cesar and I learned early that we could get away with murder if we smiled and apologized enough.
 Our only penance was to clean our messes, which we did gladly because maintenance was often called.
 We loved following the handymen in and out of the restricted areas of the hotel.
 Even today, the smell of WD-40 and chlorine make me think of the good times Cesar and I had as kids.

-The subtle ding of my doorbell lets me know my father has arrived.
+The subtle ding of my doorbell signifies that my father has arrived.
 I feel my body tense but will myself to relax.
-I know he’ll let himself in, pour a glass of scotch on his way through the sliding doors.
+I know he’ll let himself in, pour a glass of scotch on his way through the sliding doors to meet me.